 Doing the job properly means that you’ll be limiting the chances of disease growth and pest infestation.

-First thing’s first: locate the branch collar.
+First thing first: locate the branch collar.
 The branch collar is basically the part of the tree where the branch breaks off from the trunk.
 It tends to be a thicker bit of bark.

 From there, you always want to make sure you’re cutting the tree branches at a downward angle.

-The experts at Wayne’s Landscaping emphasise the importance of cutting at a downward angle.
+The experts at Wayne’s Landscaping emphasize the importance of cutting at a downward angle.
 “By using this cutting technique, it prevents water from getting into the wounds of the tree, which is something that can lead to rotting.
 It also is an easy way to prevent branches from growing upwards, and that’s just an extra hassle to deal with that nobody ideally wants.”

-Most of these tips will come across as relatively straightforward, but you cannot underestimate the importance of them.
+Most of these tips will come across as relatively straightforward, but you cannot underestimate their importance of them.
 Especially when it comes to ensuring there isn’t anything that isn’t on the tree that could cause harm.

 Richard Gabriel, a roofing expert who’s had to remove many falling tree branches from roofs, stresses that you simply cannot take things for granted.
 “Even when working on a roof, it takes one tile to slip out and cause serious injury.
 Working with trees means that there’s potential for eye pokes or something as ludicrous as being electrocuted.
 All precautions must be taken.”